plandes/amrspring/README.md

 pip3 install zensols.amrspring
 ```
 You can run the server [locally](#server), but it is far easier and faster to
-use and pull the [docker image](#docker-image).
-In the unlikely case you want
+use and pull the [docker image] (see the [docker image section](#docker-image)).
+In
-to be the docker image yourself, see the [docker build
+the unlikely case you want to be the docker image yourself, see the [docker build
 instructions](docker/README.md).

 ### Docker Image

+There is a [docker image] with all dependencies needed to run except the models
+public BART checkpoint (automatically downloaded), and the SPRING model (you
+supply this).

-To start the server from a Docker container
+To start the server from a Docker container:
 1. Clone this repo: `git clone https://github.com/plandes/amrspring`
 1. Set the working directory: `cd amrspring`
 1. Download the model(s) from the [AMR SPRING parser] repository.